tmobile/magentaA11y/_checklist-native/text-input.md

     Text can resize up to 200% without losing information
 ---

+## iOS
-## General Notes
+### Developer Notes
 A text input field allows users to enter and edit text.
-On both Android and iOS devices, when a user enters "edit mode" in the text input, it will automatically bring up the native keyboard.
+On both Android and iOS devices, when a user enters "edit mode" in the text input, it will automatically bring up the native keyboard

 Use a native text input control whenever possible versus programming a custom element.
-The native text input will automatically and correctly announce the role for a screen reader without additional development effort.
+The native text input will automatically and correctly announce the role for a screen reader without additional development effort

 For a screen reader, the Name, Role, and State of the text input must be announced when focus is on the control.
-Only announcing the label for the text input in the swipe before the input field does not meet this requirement.
+Only announcing the label for the text input in the swipe before the input field does not meet this requirement

 ## Beware of "On Focus" Level A Violation
 Focus should never be sent to a text input field automatically from another component.
-The user must control navigating to and from a text input, or any other form input for that matter.
+The user must control navigating to and from a text input, or any other form input

 ## Label
 The label describes the purpose of the control.
 The label should be visible at all times.
-The programmatic or accessible name for the text input must match or include the same text as the visible text label.
+The programmatic or accessible name for the text input must match or include the same text as the visible text label

 For text input fields that are required (not optional), the programmatic label must specify that information, for example: "First name (required).

 ### Do not use placeholder text as the label
 Placeholder cannot be considered the visible label if it disappears at any point.
-Placeholder text must also meet color contrast minimum ratios.
+Placeholder text must also meet color contrast minimum ratios

-## iOS
-### Developer Notes on Name, Role, Groupings, and State
 #### Name
 Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name for the text input.
 If this happens, hide the visible text label from VoiceOver.
 Placeholder text should not be the programmatic name as placeholder text will often disappear.